xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 intended an audience inherently interested in logic, math, and engineering.
 The humanities must find its own intrinsic motivations for learning to code, broad enough to appeal to the community at large.
-For this reason, we begin our class with exercises that target daily computation and writing practice, common to researchers at every stage of their development.
+For this reason, we begin our class with exercises that target daily computation and writing related tasks that are common to humanities researchers whatever particular research interest they may have.
 We create little "experiments" that address one's writing, for example.
 These include a lab session in which students analyze their own documents for commonly over-used "weasel words,"[^ln-weasel] for example.
 Working with one's own documents introduces